YYYIKES/DeepMind-12D-Randomizer/README.md

 - I think that's it

 #### Usage
+- Check the midi device name for the DeepMind in your OS.
+On mac it defaults to "DeepMind 12D".
+If you've renamed yours, update line 59 with your one.
 - Double-clicking the .sh, or running `./DM12D-Randomizer.sh` will randomize all parameters in every section*
 - To randomize specific sections use any or multiple of the following arguments:
   - -o = Oscillators